Absorbent incontinence aids

 Exercise 3: Standing

-• Stand up straight.
-Your feet should be slightly more than hip-width apart, and your body weight should be evenly distributed on both legs.
+• Stand upright.
+The feet are slightly more than hip-width apart and the body weight is evenly distributed on both legs.

-• When inhaling, go into a squat – keep your back straight and relax your pelvic floor.
+• When inhaling, squat down – keep your back straight and relax the pelvic floor.

-• When exhaling, you straighten up with a tense pelvic floor.
+• When exhaling, straighten up again with a contracted pelvic floor.

 • Repeat several times.